What is methadone and how does it work?

 Common side effects of methadone include constipation, perspiration, vomiting, dry mouth, dizziness (especially upon rising from a prone position), drowsiness, skin rashes, and sexual dysfunction.
 Be sure to check with your treatment provider if you notice any unusually uncomfortable reactions.
 Often, the side effects are temporary and will resolve in a few weeks.
 However, some people suffer allergic reactions or unnatural stress on vital organs, so if your treatment providers recommend methadone, be sure to tell them if you have ever had heart, liver, or thyroid problems—or if you might be pregnant, as unborn babies can develop much more severe methadone addiction than adults.

-Certain other rumored “side effects”—weight gain, tooth decay, “rotting bones”—are actually due to, respectively, the return of normal appetite (often, people “coming off” a serious addiction need to gain weight), dry mouth and/or longtime dental neglect, and mild-opiate-withdrawal aches and pains that do no real damage to
+Certain other rumored “side effects”—weight gain, tooth decay, “rotting bones”—are actually due to, respectively, the return of normal appetite (often, people “coming off” a serious addiction need to gain weight), dry mouth and/or longtime dental neglect, and mild-opiate-withdrawal aches and pains that do no real damage to the bones.

 How is methadone used in medicine?